CXL3/React-Portfolio-styling-website/README.md

 React.js Portfolio

 This is a website showing Styling tips.
-Each tip shows clothe recommendations which links to Amazon site.
+Each tip shows clothe recommendations which links to Amazon sites.
 I'm still working on contact form and a few other things.
 HomePage:
 ![homepage](https://user-images.githubusercontent.com/24197486/125153817-32512280-e10b-11eb-8fcf-011c54ca2d0b.png)